lars-t-hansen/flatjs/SPEC.md

 #### Global value properties

-R is a global "const" holding an object designating the type.
+R is a global variable holding a function object designating the type.
+See "JavaScript front objects", later.

 R.SIZE is the size in bytes of R, rounded up such that an array of R structures can be traversed by adding R.SIZE to a pointer to one